 This type of site is ideal for eCommerce businesses or companies with more traffic, a wider range of products, more information to impart or who require more functionality.
-When companies start moving onto a larger websites it can be highly beneficial to work with a dedicated partner, one that can offer all of the ongoing support that such a project will require.
+When companies start moving onto larger websites it can be highly beneficial to work with a dedicated partner, one that can offer all of the ongoing support that such a project will require.

 Unless you have a strong relationship with a talented freelancer, we would definitely recommend looking for an agency to work with when moving onto medium and large sized websites.
 This ensures you are getting the best possible service and that they understand your business.

 The larger the site gets, the longer it will take to build.
 There may be unforeseen problems that are encountered along the way so this is not something that you can expect to be finished in a hurry.
-For this reason it may be wise to agree a set fee for the project up front, rather than by the hour.
+For this reason, it may be wise to agree on a set fee for the project up front, rather than by the hour.

 The cost of a medium-sized website will roughly be: